SolarWinds Observability Self-Hosted 2025.4 release notes

 Track cloud costs for monitored entities (Azure and AWS)

-Users now have a centralized view of Azure and AWS spending to track, forecast, and optimize costs in SolarWinds Observability Self-Hosted.
+Users now have a centralized view of Azure and AWS spending to track costs in SolarWinds Observability Self-Hosted.

 Users can identify cost spikes and underutilized resources early to reduce waste and improve budgeting accuracy.